Can a Workplace Have an Attitude Problem? Workplace Effects on Employee Attitudes and Organizational Performance

 Source: Labour Economics

 Bartel, Ann, Richard Freeman, Casey Ichniowski, and Morris Kleiner.
 "Can a Workplace Have an Attitude Problem?
-The Impact of Workplaces on Employee Attitudes and Organizational Performance."
+Workplace Effects on Employee Attitudes and Organizational Performance."
 Labour Economics 18 (2011): 411-423.